Finland: Gallery: Select Stamps - Scott #4-13: 1860-1875 "Serpentines"

 Select Stamps - Scott #4-13: 1860-1875 "Serpentines"

-Scott #4, K Spacing, Light Blue (Facit #3C1Kd) [1860 5 kopek Serpentine, Roulette I] Used VF with almost full teeth.
-Only one tooth missing and with excellent margins on all four sides.
-This example has Facit "K" spacing between stamps (1.6 mm horizontally and 1.6 mm vertically).
-Even though only the vertical distance (1.6 mm between stamps) can be measured on this example (in the bottom margin), the other two spacing possibilities would have a 2.3 mm distance vertically, thus this can only be K spacing.
-Very attractive and delicate light blue color.
-Neat corner-cancel circular postmark plus manuscript "x" as was often the practice.
-A very attractive example wit great overall appearance.
+Scott #4, LK Spacing, Deep Blue (Facit #3C1LK) [1860 5 kopek Serpentine, Roulette I] Used with VF appearance, looks like almost full teeth.
+Only one tooth missing and with very large margins on three sides and reasonable margin on the fourth side.
+There are a couple blunted teeth and a couple of the typical creased teeth.
+This example has Facit "LK" spacing between stamps (1.6 mm horizontally and 2.3 mm vertically).
+Even though only the horizontal distance (1.6 mm between stamps) can be measured on this example (in the right margin), both the top and bottom margins exceed 1.6 mm, thus this must have 2.3 mm distance vertically, thus this can only be LK spacing.
+Very attractive with remarkably deep color.
+Perfectly centered, but very light, TAMMERFORS 1865 "arc" style cancellation.
+A remarkably attractive example with great overall appearance.
+Examples of this stamp with such deep color are seldom offered.

 ACTUAL item.